top of page

 This program is suitable for adults and children over 10 years of age and can be modified for participants with special needs.
 We undertake a one hour assessment for potential clients to establish individual needs and abilities to ensure an appropriate program is provided as well as providing an opportunity to a prospective client to experience some elements of EAL.

-Whilst we try to be as inclusive as possible there are some clients that may not be suitable for EAL as ensuring client safety is our number one priority.
+Whilst we try to be as inclusive as possible there are some clients that may not be suitable for EAT as ensuring client safety is our number one priority.

 bottom of page